itskingori/itskingori.github.io/_posts/articles/2013/2013-10-18-god-and-his-delaying.md

 > This explains why it sometimes appears that the Lord delays in answering us.
 > He already knows what He is going to do, but we do not know.
 He waits for us
 > to see if we will trust Him as Infinite Supply.
-Is Jesus “Lord” only after He
+Is Jesus "Lord" only after He
 > answers us?
-Or is Jesus “Lord” whether He answers us or not?
-The Lord’s
+Or is Jesus "Lord" whether He answers us or not?
+The Lord's
-> “proving ground” is just there, in between the Need and the Answer.
+> "proving ground" is just there, in between the Need and the Answer.
 And
 > sometimes it is, indeed, quite a stretching, and a thorough test.